Using real vanilla beans adds so much to baked goods, custards, and frostings. Make your own vanilla extract, and try them in Magic Custard Cake

-- 1 vanilla bean, scraped or 2 tsps. vanilla extract
+- 1 vanilla bean, scraped or 2 tsp vanilla extract

 - Preheat oven to 325°F. Lightly grease an 8 x 8-inch square cake pan and line with parchment paper with some extra hanging over the sides to help lift the cake out of the pan.

 - Warm milk in microwave.
-Add scraped vanilla beans (if using) and allow them to infuse the milk.
+Add scraped vanilla bean seeds (if using) and allow them to infuse the milk.